JoseGuzman/minibrain/DataSets/Readme.md

 # Datasets

-Every measurement contains a unique prefix with two letters + three digits number + that follows a 2-alphanumeric identifier for the individual experiment (e.g. VT014_9F, meaning a DLX_Cheriff organoid).
+Every measurement contains a unique prefix with two letters + three digits number + that follows a 3-number  + 1 alphanumeric identifier for the individual experiment (e.g. VT014_009F, meaning a DLX_Cheriff organoid).
 This code servers as a unique identifier (uid) in the datasets.
 You can see which kind of organoid correspond to every recording in the 'organoid' column of every dataset.

 To see the description of the organoid, check the table below.